 The College annually reviews the equal opportunities training opportunities available to all of its staff, and introduces additional provision where necessary or desirable - see examples given above.
 The HR Manager assists in the dissemination of equal opportunities information, briefing material, guidance and advice from the University, as appropriate.
-During 2015, the role of the College's support staff Equality Advisors was reviewed to make clear the role's responsibilities in promoting equality throughout the College.

-A cultural awareness event called 'World at LMH' has been held for all students and staff for four years running and has been a great success.
+A cultural awareness event called 'World at LMH' has been held for all students and staff for several years running and has been a great success.